We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 During bi-annual check-ups, the dentist and hygienist will thoroughly look for changes and lesions in the mouth, but a dedicated comprehensive oral cancer screening should be performed at least once each year.

-If you have any questions or concerns about oral cancer, please contact our practice.
+If you have questions or concerns about diabetes or periodontal disease, please contact our office at (704) 544-2224.

 Patient Forms